gammasim/simtools/docker/README.md

 Building will take a while and the image is large (~1.4 GB).
 For using images build on your own, replace in all examples `ghcr.io/gammasim/simtools-prod:latest` by the local image name `simtools-prod`.

-## Container for simtools Developers
+## Container for simtools developers

 Provide a container for testing and development of simtools, including: